-Chapter 3.
-The institutionalisation of self-build governance: Exemplifying governance relationships in Latin America - Camila D’Ottaviano, Suzana Pasternak, Jorge Bassani & Caio Santo Amore;
+The institutionalisation of self-build governance: exemplifying governance relationships in São Paulo/Brazil/Latin America - Camila D’Ottaviano, Suzana Pasternak, Jorge Bassani and Caio Santo Amore

-The Solano Trindade occupation as an urban self-management project (Rio de Janeiro) - Luciana Corrêa do Lago, Irene Mello & Fernanda Petrus;
+The Solano Trindade housing occupation as an urban self-management project in metropolitan Rio de Janeiro - Luciana Corrêa do Lago, Fernanda Petrus and Irene de Queiroz e Mello

-Chapter 7.
-“Minga” and the production of habitat: a case study of the Alianza Solidaria Housing Cooperative’s Alpallacta project (Quito) - Hernán Espinoza Riera, Janaína Marx, Andrés Cevallos UMD & Bernardo Rosero Moncayo;
+Self-management and the production of habitat: a case study of the Alianza Solidaria Housing Cooperative in Quito - Hernán Espinoza Riera, Andrés Cevallos, Bernardo Rosero, Irina Godoy and Janaina Marx

-Residential experiences in times of shifting housing regimes in Istanbul - Zeynep Enlil & İclal Dinçer;
+Residential experiences in times of shifting housing regimes in Istanbul - Zeynep Enlil and İclal Dinçer

-From neighbourhood self-organisation to city-building: The case of Bathore, Kamza (Albania) - Ledio Allkja;
+From neighbourhood self-organisation to citybuilding: the case of Bathore, Kamëz (Albania) - Ledio Allkja

 Conclusion: The normalisation of moral ownership - Willem Salet, Camila D’Ottaviano, Stan Majoor and